fanavarro/lexical-analysis-obo-foundry/README.md

 # Description of the files and the folders

 - The **data** folder initially contains the several files with links to download both the member and the candidate OBO Foundry ontologies.
+Additionally, a csv table including both the acronym and the complete title of the OBO Foundry ontologies has been included.

 - The **scripts** folder contains the following scripts:
     - **get_ontologies.sh**: Bash script to download the latest version of the OBO Foundry ontologies into the *data/ontologies* folder.